 The Reich Chancellery.
 Overseen by Hans Lammers and Hitler’s deputy, Rudolf Hess, the chancellery was the closest equivalent to a Nazi executive cabinet.
 It met regularly with Hitler and his other advisors, playing an important role in drafting legislation and policy, and making important decisions when Hitler was absent or unavailable.
-The chancellery was also responsible for Hitler’s finances and his movements; anyone wanting an audience with the fuhrer had to go through the chancellery.
+The chancellery was also responsible for Hitler’s finances and his movements; anyone wanting an audience with the Fuhrer had to go through the chancellery.

 The Reich Interior Ministry.
 Headed by Wilhelm Frick, then Heinrich Himmler, this department was responsible for overseeing the internal organisation and security of Nazi Germany.
 It was given the task of ‘Nazifying’ existing government structures and departments, ensuring they were run by party members or sympathisers.
-The Interior Ministry also played a leading role in drafting and implementing racial laws, and suppressing other political parties and opposition.
+The Interior Ministry also played a leading role in drafting and implementing racial laws and suppressing other political parties and opposition.

 The Reich Ministry for Propaganda and Public Enlightenment.
 One of the most visible organs of Nazi rule, this department was created in 1933 and headed by the infamous Dr Joseph Goebbels.
 Its main function was to influence and manipulate public opinion, which it did through control of newspapers, film and radio.
 This ministry was also involved in organising the NSDAP’s huge public rallies in Nuremberg, as well as smaller events such as festivals and art shows.

 The Reich Office of the Four-Year Plan.
 Headed by Hermann Goering, the Four-Year Plan was an economic program announced by Hitler in 1936.
 Its publicly stated aim was to make Germany self-sufficient by increasing agriculture, building, public works, roads and production of automobiles and synthetic materials.
 But it was also intended to prepare Germany for war, by speeding up armament and military production.
-The Four-Year Plan was so successful that this office remained in operation well into World War II, after the plan had officially ended.
+The Four-Year Plan was so successful that this office remained in operation well into World War II after the plan had officially ended.

 The German Labour Front (or DAF).
 Headed by Dr Robert Ley and twelve ‘trustees’, this department not only organised and co-ordinated the German workforce but acted as a state-run union for industrial workers.
 Factory employees were expected to be DAF members; it was almost impossible to obtain a job without membership.
 Most DAF workers wore paramilitary-style uniforms and their wages were set by DAF leaders.
 All other unions were banned.

-Any of these people could suggest an idea or policy that might catch Hitler’s eye and win his approval.
+Any of these people or groups could suggest an idea or policy that might catch Hitler’s eye and win his approval.
 He made these decisions as he saw fit, often on a whim and without consulting relevant branches of the government.
-There was no clear process of decision-making or policy formulation, and little accountability.
+There was no clear process of decision-making or policy formulation and little accountability.

-The functionalist school contends Hitler had no such plan: he simply made decisions on a day-by-day basis, as they were put to him.
-Functionalist interpretations stress divisions, competition and rivalries as important factors in the Nazi movement.
-They also query whether Hitler’s power was as absolute as is claimed by intentionalists, and that he often made decisions to protect his own position.
+The functionalist school contends Hitler had no such plan but simply made decisions on a day-by-day basis as they were put to him.
+Functionalist interpretations stress that division, competition and rivalries were important factors in the Nazi movement.
+They also query whether Hitler’s power was as absolute as is claimed by intentionalists, arguing that he often made decisions to protect his own position.